 Accessing Contour Exports

-Contour exports are available to all customers subscribed to a Business, Premier, or Enterprise plan.
+Contour exports are available to all customers subscribed to a Business or Enterprise plan.

 Elevation maps create valuable insights across industries.
 Some common uses include:

--Most Computer Assisted Design (CAD) programs use vector maps as the file-format of choice, which makes contours the best representation of the physical world.
+Construction: Most Computer Assisted Design (CAD) programs use vector maps as the file format of choice, which makes contours the best representation of the physical world.

 -Topographic maps are critical in variable rate fertilization.
 When it rains, fertilizer/pesticides etc flow downhill with the water, so more is needed higher up, and less downhill.

--Tiling decisions: Contour maps are required when measuring where to draw away excess moisture in the soil (old roof tiles were previously used, hence the name).
+-Tiling decisions: Contour maps are required when measuring where to draw away excess moisture in the soil.

 DroneDeploy's contours are DSMs not DTMs

-DroneDeploy's contours are created as DSMs, not as DTMs.
+DroneDeploy's contours are created as Digital Surface Models (DSMs), not as Digital Terrain Models (DTMs).

 DSMs include all features within the area of interest.

-DTMs contain only elevation of the ground itself.
+DTMs contain only the elevation of the ground itself.
 Features such as trees and buildings are not included.
+Please visit our App Market to explore the available Digital Terrain Model apps.

 The elevation points are then subdivided into lines of equal elevation according to the interval you specify (more on that below).

 Contours are presented as an export option rather than as a map overlay.
-You can customize the interval, coordinate system, and file type.
-Read on for more information.
+You can customize the resolution or contour interval, coordinate system, and file type.
+Read on for more information:

-In order to export your dataset, please be sure that:
+In order to export your contour dataset, please be sure that:

--You are on a DroneDeploy Business, Premier, or Enterprise plan
+-You are on a DroneDeploy Business or Enterprise plan

 All good?
 Awesome!
-To receive your dataset follow these steps:
+To receive your contour export please follow these steps:

 Which format should I choose?

-Shapefile format (.shp) is georeferenced in the projection system of your choice.
+Shapefile (.shp) format is a georeferenced file.
+It takes the projection system of your choice.
+This file format is compatible with ArcMap and other GIS packages.

-Design Exchange Format (.dxf) is not georeferenced, but is compatible with various engineering software programs, such as AutoCad Civil3D.
+Design Exchange Format (.dxf) format is not georeferenced, but is compatible with various engineering software programs, such as AutoCAD Civil3D.

 Does DroneDeploy support .dwg format?